ASU/asu-unity-stack/README.md

 }
 ```

-For `bootstrap4-theme` package the events are being dispatched by an `eventListener`, for the `focus`, `click` or `change` event handler, for each html element that needs to be included.
+For the `unity-bootstrap-theme` package the events are dispatched by an `eventListener`, for the `focus`, `click` or `change` event handler, for each html element that needs to be included.
 For example:

 #### **`src/component.html`**
 ```JS